 Four out of 10 people living in the U.S. likely have a vitamin D deficiency.
 And, if you’re deficient in vitamin D, you probably don’t feel very well.
 The good news is, it’s an easy fix.
-UnityPoint Health Medical Director Julia Jenkins, DO, breaks down the deficiency and offers her expert medical advice, including good sources of vitamin D, to keep you feeling amazing year-round.
+Molly Ropte, DO for UnityPoint Health, breaks down how to identify a deficiency and offers her expert medical advice, including good sources of vitamin D, to keep you feeling amazing year-round.

 What Does Vitamin D Do?

 Vitamin D has a lot of health benefits.
-It is key in absorbing calcium to maintain bone health and strengthen your bones.
+It’s key in absorbing calcium to maintain bone health and strengthen your bones.
 It also helps support a healthy brain, heart, teeth and lungs.
 Vitamin D keeps your immune system strong and can help regulate insulin levels.
 It keeps your energy levels up and enhances your mood, too.